 A Director At-Large must be a current member in good standing.

 A nominee for the Board of Directors must have been an active member of the Society for at least two (2) consecutive years.
-This requirement may be waived by vote of the Board of Directors.
+This requirement may be waived by 2/3 majority vote of the Board of Directors.

 Members of the Board of Directors shall exercise the responsibilities specified in the bylaws for the Board of Directors.